 • a two- to three-page internship description (11 point sans serif font, 1.5 line spacing, no kerning, one-inch margins)

-• documentation confirming placement
+• documentation confirming placement into the internship

 • a current curriculum vitae or résumé

 Faculty Portion (due within 48 hours of receiving the student portion, excluding weekends)

 • a letter of language qualification (if applicable)

 The internship description should include details about the employing organization, the position obtained, the primary duties involved (if known), and the time period of service.
 In addition, applicants should explain the overall rationale for the experience and outline the specific benefits it provides toward the achievement of their academic and professional goals.